 When you’re allergic to certain foods, drinks, or other substances, your body registers them as potential threats that should be eliminated instantly whenever it encounters them.
 Coughing is just one of various bodily reactions that occur when the body encounters these substances and the immune system swings into action.

 Here’s what happens in people with GERD: The junction where your esophagus meets your stomach is gated by a thickened ring of muscle called the lower esophageal sphincter.
 When this sphincter opens at the wrong time or does not close properly, some of the acid produced in the stomach tends to backflow into the esophagus.
-This happens usually after meals because ingestion of food or drink increases acid production as well as the volume of the stomach’s contents.
+This happens usually after meals because the ingestion of food or drink increases acid production as well as the volume of the stomach’s contents.
 So, the fuller your stomach, the higher are your chances of having its contents backflow into your esophagus.
 This reflux irritates the walls of the esophagus, causing cough and chest pain.

-About 5 – 10% of people cough after taking very cold foods or drinks because they develop a condition known as bronchospasm, which is the sudden tightening of the muscles that line the airways, resulting in narrowing of the airways an ultimately breathing difficulties and cough.
+About 5 – 10% of people cough after eating very cold foods or drinks because they develop a condition known as bronchospasm, which is the sudden tightening of the muscles that line the airways, resulting in narrowing of the airways an ultimately breathing difficulties and cough.
 While bronchospasm is common in people with asthma and allergies, it does happen in the absence of these conditions, too — such as in reaction to cold foods and drinks.

 Bronchospasm, when it’s caused by ice cream, is the body’s natural reaction to the sudden exposure of your airways to the extremely cold temperature of the drink.

 Aside cold drinks such as ice cream, other triggers such as dust, pollen, smoke, and stress are common causes of allergic reactions in asthma patients.
-If you develop other symptoms such as chest tightness and difficult breathing after taking ice cream, chances are you’re dealing with asthma.
+If you develop other symptoms such as chest tightness and difficult breathing after eating ice cream, chances are you’re dealing with asthma.

 5. Hardening of mucus

 Ordinarily, the mucus in your trachea should be swept back to your throat in order to clean up the airway.
 But when the mucus has thickened in response to the cold temperature of ice cream, your body responds aggressively by causing you to cough until all the thickened mucus has been removed.
-This effect happens after you take ice cream because of its high viscosity — it trickles slowly down your esophagus, spending more time to cool your trachea and thicken its mucus content.
+This effect happens after you eat ice cream because of its high viscosity — it trickles slowly down your esophagus, spending more time to cool your trachea and thicken its mucus content.

 If you have an infection in your larynx (voice box) or esophagus, then you may experience some cough after eating or drinking anything, not necessarily ice cream.
 What happens when you have an infection in these parts of your digestive system is that they get swollen and more sensitive, and this can cause them to malfunction or trigger aggressive responses like coughing when food or drink comes in contact with them.

 Infections can be caused by various micro-organisms such as bacteria, fungi, and viruses, and they require medical attention for them to be properly treated.
-So, if you’re coughing during or after taking foods or drinks in general, or cold foods and drinks in particular, infections could be the cause.
+So, if you’re coughing during or after eating foods or drinks in general, or cold foods and drinks in particular, infections could be the cause.